fergonco/MusicJargon/docs/reference.md

 ## Dynamics

-Dynamics can appear at any place in the bar section.
+Dynamics change the base dynamics.
 Its syntax is:

 	dynamics | <dynamic> | <dynamic> | ...